toonchavez8/Portfolio_Chavez_Miguel/html-portfolio/README.md

-# Updating Portfolio for netlify
+# Updating Portfolio for netlify once again

 This GitHub repository contains a portfolio project created using only HTML, CSS, and JavaScript.
 It was developed as part of a web design course at CoderHouse, with class ID 51270.
 The project showcases a variety of web design skills, including layout, typography, and responsive design.